 To help you to notice signs and symptoms early, it’s good to become familiar with the look and feel of your testicles.

 Symptoms and signs

 It's natural for changes to occur to your body as you age or go through stressful life events.
-However, we encourage you to recognise what is normal for your body and if your concerns are persistent, consult an Epworth specialist.
+However, we encourage you to recognise what is normal for your body and if your concerns are persistent, consult your GP.